kgilstrap/Getting_and_Cleaning_Data/README.md

 fBodyBodyGyroJerkMag.std

-##combined_avg.R
+##run_analysis.R
-this file sits in the same working directory as run_analysis.R it will source run_analysis.R to pull the required data it provides the mean aggregate columns for the data on subject and activity it outputs the results to aggregated_avg_data.txt in the working directory and returns the results for further computation if required
+this file sits in the same working directory as combine_data.R it will source combine_data.R to pull the required data it provides the mean aggregate columns for the data on subject and activity it outputs the results to aggregated_avg_data.txt in the working directory and returns the results for further computation if required